dherault/serverless-offline/README.md

 There are two components in your installation.
  - a) You need to add serverless offline to your developement project
- - b) You need to make changes to register your plugin with Serverless core framework All changes occur to your project.
+ - b) You need to make changes to register your plugin with Serverless core framework

+All changes occur in your project.

 #### a)  adding offline support to your project